menu

 Guria is “life’s dwelling place”, which of course means: “What did you come looking for in Guria if it wasn’t your own demise?”

-Translation by: Geoff Gosby
+Translation by: Geoffrey Gosby